How to Detect Compressed Air Leaks

 Leak Detection Method 2: Soapy Water

-In this method, soapy water is applied with a paint brush to areas where a leak is suspected.
+In this method, soapy water is applied using a paintbrush to areas where a leak is suspected.
 If there is a leak, soap bubbles will form.

-While reliable, this leak detection method can be time consuming.
-It requires direct physical access, meaning leaks in hard-to-access areas of the piping system will go undetected.
+While reliable, this leak detection method can be time-consuming.
+It requires direct physical access, meaning leaks in hard-to-reach areas of the system will go undetected.
 It also does not indicate which leaks are losing the most air, so there is no way to prioritize leak repairs.

 Leak Detection Method 3: Ultrasonic Leak Detection

-The industry standard and best practice is to use ultrasonic leak detection equipment.
-These portable devices typically consist of directional microphones, amplifiers and audio filters, and have either earphones or visual indicators to help the user detect leaks.
+These portable devices typically consist of directional microphones, amplifiers, and audio filters.
+They utilize either earphones or visual indicators to help the user detect the leak.

 Unlike the other two methods, ultrasonic leak detection doesn’t require direct physical access to the leaks.
-Some devices can estimate the volume of air leakage, so repairs can be prioritized.
+Some ultrasonic leak detection systems can even estimate the volume of air leakage, so repairs can be prioritized.

-Once detected, each leak should be tagged and given a unique identifying number or code.
-Information on each leak should be recorded in a spreadsheet, including the location and severity (volume of air lost).
-From there, leak costs can be calculated and repairs prioritized.
+Once detected, each leak should be tagged and given a unique identification number or code.
+Information on each leak should be recorded in a spreadsheet, including the location and severity of the leak (volume of air lost).